jchonig/mlinux-be/README.md

 [MultiTech](https://www.multitech.com/) [mLinux](http://www.multitech.net/developer/software/mlinux/about-mlinux/) is a [Yocto Project](https://www.yoctoproject.org/) based Linux for the MultiTech Conduit family of products.

+*THIS IS CURRENTLY A WORK IN PROGRESS*

-## mLinux 3
+## mLinux 5
-Version 3. is based on Yocto Project [1.6.1 (daisy)](https://lists.yoctoproject.org/pipermail/yocto-announce/2014-April/000045.html) which was released in 2014 and will not build on later versions of Ubuntu.
+Version 5 is based on Yocto Project [2.6](https://www.yoctoproject.org/docs/2.6/ref-manual/ref-manual.html).

-To facilitate building this older release this containerized build environment based on Ubuntu 14.04.
+To facilitate building this older release this containerized build environment based on Ubuntu 18.04.

 ## Quick start